Tom-Hirschberger/MMM-CommandToNotification/scripts/README.md

 * the BME280 sensor has the address 0x76
 * if the script does not return a value within 1000ms it will be killed
-* the script will be called every 30 seconds
+* the script will be called by the wrapper every 30 seconds
 * the values will be published with the notification `TEMPERATURE`

 ## temperature/dht11